-Wondering if your relationship has passed it’s sell by date?
+Wondering if your relationship has passed it’s sell by date and maybe it’s time to breakup?

 Sometimes it just feels vaguely like things aren’t going great but you aren’t quite sure whether it’s time to try to repair your relationship or kiss it goodbye.
 The limbo phase sucks, so let’s talk about some solid reasons to end things.

-Some of this seems obvious, but when you’re stuck in a crappy relationship it:
+Some of this seems obvious, but when you’re stuck in a crappy relationship:

 a.
 Doesn’t feel so cut and dried